sozu-proxy/sozu/doc/README.md

 ## What is Sōzu?

-Sōzu is a reverse proxy for load balancing written in Rust.
+Sōzu is a reverse proxy for load balancing, written in Rust.
 Its main job is to balance inbound requests across two or more applications backends to spread the load.

 * It serves as a termination point for SSL sessions.
 So the workload of dealing with the encryption is offloaded from the backend.

 * It can protect the backends by preventing direct access from the network.

-* Return some metrics related on the traffics between the clients and the backends applications behind it.
+* It returns some metrics related to the traffic between clients and backends applications behind it.

 ## Introduction